apytypes/apytypes/_sources/api/third-party.rst.txt

 It is required to install these third-party libraries separately if you want to use them.

-The following third-party array libraries are supported:
+The following third-party array libraries are supported

 - NumPy
 - PyTorch